Sorinel27/Site-Atestat/README.md

 This is a project for high school junior software engineer diploma.

-I've used JavaScript with p5.js, HTML, CSS, PHP and MySQL databse.
+I've used JavaScript with p5.js library, HTML, CSS, PHP and MySQL databse.